Mikelv98/Questions-Challenge/readme.md

     </ul>

 <h4>Thirdly you need to import the DB that is actually in the proyect, the name of the DB is preguntados new.sql </h4>

+<h4>At the end modify the file .env that is actually in your proyect in the conection of mysql, modify "DB_DATABASE" value that's actually laravel change this for "preguntados"</h4>

 🤝